Swami Adidevananda

-Swami Adidevananda (1912 – 1983) was a monk of the Ramakrishna Mission.
+Swami Adidevananda (1912 – 1983) was an Indian monk of the Ramakrishna Mission.

 Life

 He was born as Venkatapathi in 1912 in the erstwhile Mysore State.
 He began his monastic life at the Madras centre of Ramakrishna Math in 1934.
 He looked after the publication department of the centre for 6 years.
 He received initiation from Swami Vijnanananda.
 He received sanyasa from Swami Virajananda, the 6th President of the Order, in 1942.

 After working at the Varanasi Sevashrama for about 7 years.
 He then posted at the centre in Vishakhapattanam in October 1947.
 He assumed the charge as the manager of the Madras centre in November 1948.
 Thereafter he took charge of the Math centre at Mangalore and was mainly responsible for its growth.
 The ashrama with its orphanage and a charitable dispensary, flourished under his care.

 He was elected a trustee of Ramakrishna Math and member of Governing body of Mission in December 1965.
 He was the treasurer of organisation for some years.
 He was at headquarters of Ramakrishna Math, Belur till 1970.
 He became president of centre at Basavanagudi in Bangalore.
 He died on 14 June 1983 at the age of 71.